Arvin-a00268815/Smart-Log/README.md

 If more time is available,

-1. Removal and addition of more images can be done using recycler view with horizontal orientation and which can provide easy navigation of immages and download option too.
+1. Removal and addition of more images can be done using recycler view with horizontal orientation and which can provide easy navigation of images and download option too.

 2. Clip drawings created by user can be implemented